 Occupying Terok Nor

-It’s a project years in the making, and one that, as the cast and crew of Deep Space Nine have told us, started as simply a conversation about their time on the show.
+It’s a project that’s years in the making, and one that, as the cast and crew of Deep Space Nine have told us, started as simply a conversation about their time on the show.
 But interest in a DS9 retrospective quickly snowballed to include the cast and crew you see in the doc, as well as testimonies from fans – the driving force of any TV show – about DS9‘s value.
 Dozens of cast and crew members are in What We Left Behind, with the very notable exception of Avery Brooks – Captain Sisko himself – who chose not to appear in the doc (most of his few scenes in What We Left Behind are taken from William Shatner’s The Captains documentary).

 In any case, fans can’t ask for a much better list than this.
 Actors, producers, designers, network execs, and many more are accounted for.
 Indeed, the diversity of interviews is the doc’s biggest strength, and the number of testimonies really helps sell the familial bond these people share, and also helps paint the atmosphere of the show’s production.